wonderfloyd/Consenz_Requierments/pages_specifications.md

 Navigation buttons that allow the user to navigate between suggestions up for a vote according to the [sorting algorithm](#algorithms).<br>
 There are 2 buttons:
 ### 3.5.1.
 Next Suggestion Clickable
-  - Comment: Starting with greyed out clickable.<br>
+Starting with greyed out clickable.<br>
-    After user votes the clickable will be highlight in some graphic way, but in any time he can press 'Next Suggestion' and move to the next voting section.
+After user votes the clickable will be highlight in some graphic way,<br>
+but in any time he can press 'Next Suggestion' and move to the next voting section.
   - Action: User clicks "Next Suggestion"<br>
     (New Votes Page -> Suggestion Navigation Buttons -> Next Suggestion)<br>
     The action depends on the [page mode](#page-mode): _All Topics_ or _Specific Topic_